-HST will participate in activities sponsored by the Missouri Trucking Association (MoTA), including their Council of Safety Supervisors meetings (held 8 months out of the year), Spring Safety Conference, Safety Day at Rest Stops, Truck Driving Championship, Truck Driver Appreciation Day, Weigh Station Visits, Fall Annual Convention, and any other events scheduled.
+HST will participate in activities organized by the MoTA, including their Safety Day at Rest Stops, Truck Driver Appreciation Day, and Weigh Station Visits, as well as their Annual Convention, Spring Safety Conference, and Truck Driving Championship.
 These events are intended to demonstrate partnership between MoTA and HST to further public education and promote roadway safety to MoTA members and, where appropriate, the motoring public.